BasharAZ1/Chat-app-using-socket/README.md

 You can customize the appearance of the chat window by modifying the color codes and fonts in the `client.py` file.

+## License

+This project is licensed under the MIT license.
+See 'LICENSE' for more information.